vayzur/nomad/README.md

 # Nomad

-Hey there, welcome to the **Nomad Documentation**! 🌟 Nomad is like your best buddy for setting up a secure and low-latency VPN server.
+Nomad is like your best buddy for setting up a secure and low-latency VPN server.
 But that’s not all—you can also use it in a bunch of other creative ways.
 Let’s dive in together and see what makes Nomad awesome! 🚀

 ---

 ### Key Features:

 Here’s a quick list of what Nomad can do for you:

-- **Server Setup:** Automates the configuration of two servers—one inside the network (internal) and one outside (external).
+- **Kernel and Network Stack:** Optimize kernel and network stack for low latency.
 - **SSH Hardening:** Locks down SSH settings for better security.
 - **Firewall Configuration:** Sets up firewall rules to protect servers and secure network traffic.
 - **Xray Core:** Installs and configures the Xray core for advanced VPN capabilities.